Postman-FDE/xsd2collection/README.md

 After this one-time setup, the workspace stays connected to the repo.
 Switching git branches updates the collections automatically.

-> **Important:** grant Postman **full folder access** to the repo root when prompted (on macOS, via System Settings → Privacy & Security → Files and Folders if needed).
-Without this, Postman cannot read the collection YAMLs, environments, or the pre-request scripts.

 ## Step 3 — Generate collections

 ### Agent mode